BlackX-732/AwesomeMenu/README.md

  * Download font-awesome's latest librabry https://fontawesome.com/
  * Replace it into /dist as /dist/font-awesome
  * Remove the comment of font-awesome link from index.html
- * Also you can delete the cdjns linkup from index,html
+ * Also you can delete the cdnjs linkup from index.html

  Why .collapse:
 --------------------